Delftia: Notable Characteristics

 Delftia species are known for their unique metabolic abilities to break down or transform a variety of pollutants.
 They can degrade acetaminophen, PAHs, chloroaniline, and herbicides.
 They can also detoxify heavy metals, such as cadmium and gold.
+Delftia species are also opportunistic pathogens that can cause a wide variety of infections such as pneumonia, sepsis and peritonitis in immunocompromised patients.